 - Field Configuration — a set of definitions for all fields, comprising: each field's description; whether each field is hidden or visible; whether each field is required or optional; and what type of renderer to use for each text field.

 - Screen — defines which fields are present on a screen, and their order.
 (Note that a hidden field can be present on a screen, but will still be invisible.)

 - Screen Scheme — associates different screens with different issue operations (e.g. 'Create Issue', 'Edit Issue', 'View Issue').

-- Issue Type Screen Scheme — associates Screen Schemes with issue types and projects.
-This allows you to specify different Screens for the same operation (e.g. 'Create Issue') in the same project for issues of different types.
+- Issue Type Screen Scheme — associates Screen Schemes with issue types, which in turn is applied to projects.
+This allows you to specify different screens for a particular operation (e.g. 'Create Issue'), for each type of issue in a given project.
 For example, you could use one screen when creating an issue of type 'Bug', and a different screen when creating an issue of type 'Task'.

-- Issue Type Scheme — associates issue types with projects.
+- Issue Type Scheme — is applied to projects and defines (or restricts) which issue types are available to those projects.